GuillaumeDorschner/ESILV-Cryptography-S8-2/README.md

 ## Installation

 > [!NOTE]
 > Temporary instructions for running the project locally.
+Respect the order:
-> 1. terminal 1
+> 1. docker compose up
 >    ```bash
->     python -m client.main
+>     docker-compose up
 >     ```
 > 2. terminal 2
 >    ```bash
 >     flask run --host=0.0.0.0 --port=80
 >     ```
-> 3. docker compose up
+> 3. terminal 1
 >    ```bash
->     docker-compose up
+>     python -m client.main
 >     ```

 We use docker to run the application for simplicity.
 You can install docker from [here](https://docs.docker.com/get-docker/).